NYU-CSO/recitation/r1/README.md

 ```
   Above rule copies any file with suffix `.a` into another file with the same name except having suffix `.b`

+### Exercise
-**In-class exercise** Rewrite the given Makefile using pattern matching and variables.
+Rewrite the given Makefile using pattern matching and variables.
 Make it as clean and re-usable as possible.

 ## Step 3: Fix compilation errors in editor